-To stand a chance of even being considered alongside the backpacks made by the previously mentioned brands (and a few others), a bag in this segment must tick several boxes:
+To stand a chance of even being considered alongside the backpacks made by the previously mentioned brands, a bag in this market segment must tick several boxes:

 - Have a large volume (30L+)

 - Be built from extremely durable high-grade material

 - Offer an excellent level of weather protection